Written by Heather Schultz, Creative Marketing Director and Stacy Cramer, Vice President of Sharpe Products

 Roll bending is typically used for large radius bending.
-In this process a piece of pipe or tube is passed through a series of three rollers that are in a pyramid configuration that apply pressure to the material gradually forming the desired bend radius.
+In this process a piece of pipe or tube is passed through a series of three rollers that are in a triangle configuration.
+The rollers apply pressure to the material, gradually forming the desired bend radius.
 Since the desired radius is achieved through varying pressure, not through the use of a bend die, a set of rollers is needed for the pipe or tube OD, and not for the specific bend radius.
-This method is ideal for large radius bends that would be impossible to manufacture a large bend radius die required by other applications such as compression bending and rotary draw bending.
-This bending method best suited for producing coils or large radius sweeps.
+This method is ideal for large radius bends and is best suited for producing coils or large radius sweeps.
 (Fig. 4)

 Roll bending may be the best bending method for your project if your part is made up of only large bend radii.
-On the contrary, if your part requires a bend radius smaller than 8 times that of the pipe or tube outside diameter, this application is not right for your part.
+On the contrary, if your part requires a bend radius smaller than 8 times that of the pipe or tube outside diameter, another method may be better to achieve the desired results.

 |Fig. 4 – Roll bending utilizes 3 rollers configured in a pyramid shape to make large radius bends and sweeps.
 Mandrels and die sets are not needed in this method.

 Freeform bending uses single die technology where the pipe or tube is continuously guided through the die according to programmed specifications (Fig. 5).
 A single die that is the size of the pipe or tube being bent is the only die required, therefore, any radius can be created with this single die, unlike other methods that require a die to be the size of the desired bend radius.
 This also allows multi-radii bends to be created without the use of multiple bend radius dies.
-However, a mandrel (a tool that is inserted inside the tube) is not used, making it impossible to achieve tight radius bends.
+A mandrel is not used with freeform bending.

 Other bending methods require straight lengths between bends for clamp dies to hold the part in place during the bending process (Fig. 6).
 Freeform bending does not use any clamping methods, making parts with no straight lengths between bends possible.
-The lack of clamping on the part during production also eliminates some marking that is common in other types of bending that use clamping.
+The benefit to this is that it eliminates some marking on the exterior surface of the tube or pipe that is common with clamping.
 Because there is minimal tooling used in this process, it also allows for the production of bends over 180 degrees, which is not possible in other methods that require a bend radius die.
-Freeform bending is a great application for complex parts requiring multiple radii or no straight lengths between bends, or where cosmetics are important.
+Freeform bending is best suited for complex parts requiring multiple radii or no straight lengths between bends, where cosmetics are important, or for prototype parts.

 Freeform bending may be the right method for your part if:

-- Multi-radii bends with little to no distance in between are required.
+- Multi-radii bends with little to no distance in between are desired

 Fig. 5 Fig. 6